Reviews You Can Rely On

 Custom Messaging Viewable and Composable on Device?
 No Yes No No Yes

-Passive Tracking (turn on and forget about it - viewers at home can watch your progress on the web) No Yes Yes Yes Yes
+Passive Tracking (turn on and forget about it - viewers at home can watch your progress on the web) No Yes Yes No Yes

-Battery Life 24 hours Up to 28 days with a message or location sent every 10 minutes with full sky view Up to 120 hours Up to 1000 messages 240 hours
+Battery Life 24 hours Up to 28 days with a message or location sent every 10 minutes with full sky view Up to 120 hours 200+ hours when checking messages every 12 minutes 240 hours

 Waterproof Rating No Formal Rating.
 Likely exceeds rating system.
 Claimed "Up to 15 meters" IPX7 (No dust rating.
 Rain, splashing, and accidental submersion up to 30 minutes) IP67 (protection from harmful dust.
-Rain, splashing, and accidental submersion up to 30 minutes) IPX7 (No dust rating.
-Rain, splashing, and accidental submersion up to 30 minutes) IPX7 (No dust rating.
+Rain, splashing, and accidental submersion up to 30 minutes) IP68 (protection from harmful dust.
+Rain, splashing, and accidental submersion at least 30 minutes) IPX7 (No dust rating.
 Rain, splashing, and accidental submersion up to 30 minutes)

 Pairs with Smartphone?
 No Yes Yes Yes Yes